Loyola University New Orleans: Hurricane Katrina and aftermath

 In August 2005, Loyola closed its campus and evacuated its students in anticipation of Hurricane Katrina.
 The campus sustained minimal wind damage including broken windows but floodwaters did not breach any buildings.
 Due to the devastation of the city of New Orleans, Loyola canceled classes for the fall 2005 semester.
 Following cleanup, classes resumed with the start of the spring 2006 semester on Monday, January 9, 2006.
 Despite the displacement of the entire student body during the fall 2005 semester, 91 percent of Loyola's undergraduate students returned for the spring 2006 semester.
 Loyola held commencement ceremonies for the Class of 2006 on April 28–29, becoming the first New Orleans college to do so post-Katrina.

-On April 10, 2006, President Kevin Wm.
-Wildes, S.J., unveiled Pathways - Toward Our Second Century, Loyola's strategic post-Katrina plan.
+On April 10, 2006, president Kevin Wm.
+Wildes unveiled Pathways - Toward Our Second Century, Loyola's strategic post-Katrina plan.
 The plan restructured the university's colleges and eliminated several academic programs and faculty positions to reduce operating costs and revitalize the university.
 The board of trustees unanimously approved and passed the plan on May 19, 2006.
 In response, the faculty of the College of Arts and Sciences produced a vote of no-confidence in both President Wildes and Provost Walter Harris.
 In fall 2006, Loyola welcomed the class of 2010, the first post-Katrina freshman class, with 555 new students.
 Since the storm, Loyola has completed all physical repairs that were caused by the hurricane; and its enrollment is on a steady rise to pre-Katrina numbers.

 The student-run online news service, Pack News, was established in 2012.
 Pack News marks the return of video-based journalism since the broadcast program was eliminated in 2007 with the university-wide Pathways elimination program after Hurricane Katrina.

 Local chapters of the Alpha Delta Gamma fraternity, which opened in 1932, and the Sigma Phi Epsilon fraternity, which opened in 1983, were closed during 2012.
 In 2018, President Wildes announced his intention to resign as president of the university.
 He was succeeded by Tania Tetlow on May 2, 2018.

 In 2018, after years of financial problems, the school was placed on probation by its accreditor, Southern Association of Colleges and Schools Commission on Colleges.

-There have been seventeen presidents since the establishment of Loyola College in 1904, including Michael F. Kennelly, S.J.
-(1970–1974), William J. Byron, S.J.
-(2003-2004 (acting)), and Kevin Wm.
-Wildes, S.J.
-(2004–2018).
+There have been seventeen presidents since the establishment of Loyola College in 1904, including Michael F. Kennelly (1970–1974), William J. Byron (2003-2004 (acting)), and Kevin Wm.
+Wildes (2004–2018).
+Tania Tetlow, who became president in 2018, was the university's first lay president; all of her predecessors were Jesuit priests.